Toward a Physical Theory of Intelligence: Intelligence and the Dynamics of the Brain

 The brain has long been considered a canonical example of an intelligent physical system, motivating centuries of study into how its structure and activity give rise to adaptive behaviour.
 Within the present framework, the brain is especially valuable because its dynamics provide an empirical testbed for evaluating the principles developed in the preceding sections.

 Two empirical observations are particularly relevant.
 First, neural oscillations are ubiquitous: coherent rhythms appear across frequency bands in EEG, LFP, MEG, and intracellular recordings, coordinating population activity across spatial and temporal scales \cite{buzsaki2006rhythms,fries2005mechanism,varela2001brainweb}.
-In our framework, oscillatory dynamics implement relatively low-dissipation information transformations by routing activity along structured manifolds of the state space.
-Their phase-coherent coordination reduces the irreversible component of computation, thereby lowering the irreversible-information rate required to sustain a given level of goal-directed work.
+In our framework, oscillatory dynamics are not mere epiphenomena; they are the biological instantiation of structure-preserving reversible flow.
+By routing activity along structured manifolds of the state space, they transport Conservation-Congruent Encodings (CCEs) forward in time without repeatedly paying the generalised Landauer cost ($\mathcal{F}\alpha \ln 2$), thereby radically lowering the irreversible-information rate ($\dot{I}_{\mathrm{irr}}$) required to sustain goal-directed work.

 Second, neural dynamics exhibit signatures of near-criticality: power-law statistics, neuronal avalanches, and long-range temporal correlations suggest that cortical systems operate near the edge of a dynamical critical regime \cite{beggs2003neuronal,shew2013criticality}.
-Such regimes maximise sensitivity, dynamic range, and information propagation while maintaining coherence—properties that align naturally with our efficiency-based metrics relating entropy flow, work extraction, and computational flexibility.
+Such regimes maximise sensitivity, dynamic range, and information propagation while maintaining coherence.
+In our framework, near-criticality represents an optimization of the CCE basin geometry: it minimises the dissipative barriers between metastable states, allowing the system to rapidly collapse encodings and acquire new predictive information with minimal irreversible physical exhaust.

-In this section we argue that oscillatory and near-critical dynamics jointly position the brain in an informationally efficient operating regime under the proposed framework, illustrating how biological neural systems realise the physical principles underlying intelligent behaviour.
+In this section, we argue that oscillatory and near-critical dynamics jointly position the brain in an optimal operating regime under the proposed CCE framework, illustrating how biological neural systems physically resolve the drive to maximise macroscopic throughput under strict thermodynamic constraints.